schr0841/cnn_project/README.md

 <img width="744" alt="Screenshot 2024-09-12 180909" src="https://github.com/user-attachments/assets/17d05e57-f4fa-4e6a-a1e5-ba0acc50a42f">

 Then we defined the training and validation inputs to the ensemble_model as the average of the training predictions made by first_model and second_model and the average of the validation predictions made by first_model and second_model.
-Because these submodels' outputs/ensemble model's inputs have shape (4,), we set the input shape of the ensemble_input to (4,).

-When ensembling two models, it’s important to combine the predictions for each individual sample (or image).
-Here’s why reshaping is necessary:
+These submodels' outputs have shape (None, 4), where None represents the variable batch size and 4 represents the class probabilities for each image in the batch.

+To ensemble first_model and second_model, we had to reshape their output to be compatible with what the ensemble_model expected of an input.

+the inputs typically consist of the submodels' class probabilities but in shape (4,).  since these outputs represent predictions for each class, they are of shape (4,) (for each sample).

 a.
 Removing the Batch Dimension (None):
 The None dimension (batch size) is not always relevant when combining the predictions from two models because the ensemble model needs to operate on the individual predictions for each image, not the entire batch at once.